lg4e/lg4e/content/formal_logic/forallxyyc/chapter_1.md

 is to separate out the conclusion from the premises.
 As a guide, these words are often used to indicate an argument’s conclusion: so, therefore, hence, thus, accordingly, consequently

+## 1.4 Symbolic Logic and Its Applications

+When approaching an argument, we want to know whether or not the conclusion follows from the premises.
+So the first thing to do is to separate out the conclusion from the premises.
+As a guide, these words are often used to indicate an argument’s conclusion: so, therefore, hence, thus, accordingly, consequently

+## 1.5 Truth, Validity, and Soundness in